-IV.
-Responsibilities of the teachers
+5. Responsibilities of the teachers:

-- Collaborative planning of curriculum outline and syllabus breakdown. - Collaborative planning for differentiation in the classroom, individual education, inclusive teaching, learning styles and teaching and learning strategies. - Regularly based meetings to ensure development. - Collaborating in designing a set of criteria targeting academics, skills and student motivation. - o Ensuring that students are assessed regularly and properly
+- Collaborative planning of curriculum outline and syllabus breakdown. - o Collaborative planning for differentiation in the classroom, individual education, inclusive teaching, learning styles and teaching and learning strategies. - o Regularly based meetings to ensure development. - o Collaborating in designing a set of criteria targeting academics, skills and student motivation. - Ensuring that students are assessed regularly and properly - Monitor students' progress - Report to the pedagogical leadership team if they notice any underachievement or lack of results in student's learning process

-V. Responsibilities of the Coordinator
+6. Responsibilities of the Coordinator:

-- Ensuring the ongoing development of the school support programme, SEN students and teachers. - Orienting parents to the SEN Policy and student report system. - Meeting and consulting with teachers concerned to plan the arrangements needed and required for students for the teaching process and the assessment procedures. - Providing a scribe, reader, prompter, practical assistant/aide or communicator and any assistive technology when needed for the learning process or during assessment. - Ensuring inclusive assessment arrangements on behalf of each candidate.
+- o Ensuring the ongoing development of the school support program, students and teachers. - Provide training and support for the teachers - o Raise awareness about the importance of different approaches in teaching and learning - Empower teachers to remove students' barriers to learning - o Provide resources for teachers and students - o Orienting parents to the Inclusion Policy and student report system. - o Inform parents about assessment requirements and discuss if there is a need for "assessment access arrangement" upon enrollment. - Meeting and consulting with teachers concerned to plan the arrangements needed and required for students for the teaching process and the assessment procedures. - o Providing a scribe, reader, prompter, practical assistant/aide or communicator and any assistive technology when needed for the learning process or during assessment. - Ensuring inclusive assessment arrangements on behalf of each candidate by applying students for "assessment access arrangement" provided they have all documentation required by the international examination organization